Cutting Gluten Helped Manage My Acne: Here's Why It Worked For Me

 I love cooking, baking, and most of all, eating.
 Unfortunately, I also have a very sensitive digestive system and have to be careful about what I eat.
 This means there are certain foods that trigger a negative response in my body, like corn, tomatoes, and dairy, to name a few.
-So I've made some dietary changes over the last four years to get my body back to optimal health.
+So I've made some dietary changes over the years to get my body back to optimal health.

 Among those trigger foods?
 Gluten.

 When I first realized I was sensitive to gluten, I gave up my morning toast, pasta, and lunch sandwiches no problem.
 I could live without these things in my diet.
 But then I dug deeper, and I realized the sheer number of things I used and ate on a daily basis that had gluten hiding in them:

 How on earth did gluten weasel its way into all of these things?
 Well, since gluten is gummy in texture, it's used as a binder in quite a few products, which means it's a full-time job trying to avoid the stuff.

 I'm considered "gluten sensitive," which doesn't fall under the clinical umbrella of celiac disease, so I don’t face as dire consequences as someone with celiac.
 But I figured the best way to find out exactly how gluten was affecting my body would be to cut it all out and see what happened.

 I was focused.
 I'd given up my beloved morning toast; I was finding a greater love for fruits and veggies.
 And after a few weeks, I started to notice positive changes: I had more energy, I stopped feeling bloated all the time, my stomach didn't ache, and my skin started to clear up.